16n-faderbank/16n-faderbank.github.io/index.md

 ## Where can I find out more?

-There's not a mailing list or anything yet.
+There's not a mailing list or anything.
 There is, however, [this sprawling thread on lines](https://llllllll.co/t/interest-check-faderbank-run/9920), where you can follow the story so far.